jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/drafts/2018-01-07-recollection-my-journey-with-business-rules-part-1.md

 In my five years of experience working as a programmer I have come into a deeper appreciation of the importance of separating the business rules from the other parts of a software system.

-Since college I've been on search about how to best structure a software system.
+Since college I've been on search on how to best structure a software system.

-I remember encountering this idea of 3-layers architecture in college --- Presentation layer, Business Logic layer (BLL), Data Access layer (DAL).
-But during that time I do not yet fully understand the _"why"_ part of the separation.
+I remember encountering this idea of 3-layers architecture in college --- _Presentation layer, Business Logic layer (BLL), and Data Access layer (DAL)_.
+But during that time, I do not yet fully understand the _"why"_ part of the separation.

 <!--more-->